d1anas0/d1anas0/README.md

-# Call me D, a Fullstack Software Engineer, UX designer.
+# Call me D, a user-centric Fullstack Software Engineer.

 I have a degree in both **Psychology** and **Food Science & Nutrition**, and has had a successful career in food safety management.
 However, I craved more opportunities to flex my lateral thinking muscles; to be in environments where we can try things, explore new, crazy, or even the worst ideas!
 Have fun, and also make the magic happen.
 So, I retrained as a web developer, and studied design.